ricedh/drafts/twitterbot.md

 # Introduction to TxRunawayAds

-The [@TxRunawayAds](http://twitter.com/TxRunawayAds) account tweets regular excerpts from advertisements related to runaway slaves in nineteenth-century Texas newspapers, along with links to the page images of the ad in the [Portal to Texas History](http://texashistory.unt.edu).
+The [@TxRunawayAds](http://twitter.com/TxRunawayAds) account tweets excerpts from advertisements related to runaway slaves in nineteenth-century Texas newspapers, along with links to the page images of the ad in the [Portal to Texas History](http://texashistory.unt.edu).

 The tweeted excerpts come from ads identified and transcribed in the spring of 2014 by students in two digital history courses at [Rice University](http://digitalhistory.blogs.rice.edu) and the [University of North Texas](http://torget.us/HIST5100/), taught respectively by Caleb McDaniel and Andrew Torget.
 The excerpts and links are composed and tweeted automatically with a [script](https://github.com/ricedh/adbot) written by Caleb McDaniel.